-We implement various social initiatives at NAF's properties including the following.
+We implement various social initiatives at the Asset Manager and NAF's properties including the following.

-- Initiatives for employees.
-The Asset Manager recognizes the value of its human resources and has implemented initiatives for its employees: - Support for acquisition of qualification: We encourage acquisition of various qualifications related to our business (related to real estate, accounting, and securitization) and offer subsidies to our employees to help them acquire qualifications; - Support for education and training: We encourage and support our employees to participate in a variety of internal and external education and training sessions;
+- Initiatives for the Asset Manager's employees.
+The Asset Manager recognizes the value of its human resources and has implemented initiatives for its employees: - Support for acquisition of qualification: The Asset Manager encourages acquisition of various qualifications related to its business (related to real estate, accounting, and securitization) and offer subsidies to its employees to help them acquire qualifications; - O Support for education and training: The Asset Manager encourages and supports its employees to participate in a variety of internal and external education and training sessions;